 Make a list of all the jobs you find interesting.
 Even if you ultimately want to be a business owner rather than an employee, be open-minded.
 If you want to own a fleet of plumbing trucks one day, start off as a plumber.
 In fact, you should look at it in reverse.
 Just because you might start off as a plumber doesn’t mean you can’t own a fleet of plumbing trucks one day.
-Good jobs without a college degree might lead to a great business opportunity!
+Good jobs without going to college for 4 years might lead to a great business opportunity!

 Also, you can learn a trade now and go to college down the road if you so choose- just make sure that you don’t spend money you don’t have to when you get your degree.
 The point is, nothing you do now is irrevocable.

 There are tons of high-paying no degree jobs.
-According to CNN, Salary.com and other sources (updated 5/17/13), here are 19 top careers without a college degree:
+According to CNN, Salary.com and other sources (updated 5/17/13), here are 19 top careers that do not require a degree: